-- Students will read several informational texts. - Students will determine the central idea and analyze its development of each piece. - Students will analyze the author's claim, point of view, and purpose of each piece. - Students will compare the texts' content, purpose, and point of view.
+- Students will read several informational texts. - Students will determine the central idea and analyze its development over the course of each work. - Students will analyze the author's claim, point of view, and purpose over the course of each work. - Students will compare the texts' content, purpose, and point of view.